OnstakInc/cisco-tetration-hol/labguide/module01/README.md

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module01/images/module01_004.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module01/images/module01_004.png" style="width:100%;height:100%;"></a>

 We highly recommend having a quick read on the intro, then possibly a quick watch of the video, followed by beginning to perform the tasks yourself in your own instance of TaaS.
-However, you may find it more adventageous to go ahead and begin following the instructions and perfoming the tasks yourself with the aid of the screenshots once you've reviewed the intro.
+However, you may find it more advantageous to go ahead and begin following the instructions and performing the tasks yourself with the aid of the screenshots once you've reviewed the intro.
 Should you choose this method, you may at times find it nice to watch along as someone performs those tasks with you.
 To accomplish this you can choose to use the 'picture-in-picture' method which allows you to watch the video while you simultaneously perform the necessary tasks in TaaS.
 For this we highly recommend using [Google Chrome](https://www.google.com/chrome/){:target="_blank"} for the best browsing experience.

 To use this method, simply click on the video you wish to watch, pause the video, click the virtical elipses at the bottom right of the player, click "Picture in Picture", switch to the browser tab or window logged into TaaS, resize as desired, unpause, and begin your task while watching along as we perform the same task.
 Pause as desired.
 Scrubbing the playhead to Rewind is only supported by going back full screen, although once you get the hang of it you should be able to do this rather quickly, when needed.